 Dussehra or Vijaya Dashami is the tenth day of the Navratris.
 It calls an end to the festival and is often considered symbolic of victory of the good over evil.
 It is also evident of a new beginning.

-Vijaya Dashami 2017 is on September 30 Saturday
+Vijaya Dashami 2017 was on September 30 Saturday

 When is Vijaya Dasami celebrated?